olivia-zhou/cs411_A5_g6/README.md

     pip install -r requirements.txt to get all the latest packages needed for testing/dev

-3) Once you have the backend running, use npm start in root directory to get the frontend to start
+3) Once you have the backend running, navigate to frontend and use '''npm start''' to start the frontend